microsoft/pxt-adafruit/docs/tutorials.md

   "description": "Recreate your favorite firefighter siren in this project!", "cardType": "tutorial",
   "url":"/tutorials/siren"
 }, {
-  "name": "Clap lights",
-  "description": "Clap to turn the lights on and off", "cardType": "tutorial", "url":"/tutorials/clap-lights"
-}, {
   "name": "Magic Wand",
   "description": "Build a magic wand to cast spells on your friends.",